-A. Is the requestor a person with disabilities?
-For this purpose, the definition of person with disabilities is different than the definition used for admission.
-The Fair Housing definition used for this purpose is:

-A person with a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.
-(The disability may not be apparent to others, i.e., a heart condition).

-If the disability is apparent or already documented, the answer to this question is yes.
+- Is the requestor a person with disabilities?
+For this purpose, the definition of persons with disabilities is different from the definition used for admission.
+The Fair Housing definition used for this purpose is: - A person with a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.
+(The disability may not be apparent to others, i.e., a heart condition). - If the disability is apparent or already documented, the answer to this question is yes.
 It is possible that the disability for which the accommodation is being requested is a disability other than the apparent disability.
-If the disability is not apparent or documented, the Harrisonburg Redevelopment and Housing Authority will obtain verification that the person is a person with a disability.

-- B. Is the requested accommodation related to the disability?
+If the disability is not apparent or documented, the HRHA will obtain verification that the person is a person with a disability. - Is the requested accommodation related to the disability?
 If it is apparent that the request is related to the apparent or documented disability, the answer to this question is yes.
-If it is not apparent, the Harrisonburg Redevelopment and Housing Authority will obtain documentation that the requested accommodation is needed due to the disability.
-The Harrisonburg Redevelopment and Housing Authority will not inquire as to the nature of the disability. - C. Is the requested accommodation reasonable?
-In order to be determined reasonable, the accommodation must meet two criteria: - 1.
-Would the accommodation constitute a fundamental alteration?
-The Harrisonburg Redevelopment and Housing Authority's business is housing.
-If the request would alter the fundamental business that the Harrisonburg Redevelopment and Housing Authority conducts, then the request would not be reasonable.
-For instance, the Harrisonburg Redevelopment and Housing Authority would deny a request to have the Harrisonburg Redevelopment and Housing Authority do grocery shopping for a person with disabilities. - 2.
-Would the requested accommodation create an undue financial hardship or administrative burden?
+If it is not apparent, the HRHA will obtain documentation that the requested accommodation is needed due to the disability.
+The HRHA will not inquire as to the nature of the disability. - Is the requested accommodation reasonable?
+In order to be determined reasonable, the accommodation must meet two criteria: - Would the accommodation constitute a fundamental alteration?
+The HRHA's business is housing.
+If the request would alter the fundamental business that the HRHA conducts, then the request would not be reasonable.
+For instance, the HRHA would deny a request to have the HRHA do grocery shopping for a person with disabilities.

+- Would the requested accommodation create an undue financial hardship or administrative burden?
 Frequently the requested accommodation costs little or nothing.
-If the cost would be an undue burden, the Harrisonburg Redevelopment and Housing Authority may request a meeting with the individual to investigate and consider equally effective alternatives.

-D. Generally the individual knows best what it is they need; however, the Harrisonburg Redevelopment and Housing Authority retains the right to be shown how the requested accommodation enables the individual to access or use the Harrisonburg Redevelopment and Housing Authority's programs or services.
+If the cost would be an undue burden, the HRHA may request a meeting with the individual to investigate and consider equally effective alternatives. - Generally, the individual knows best what they need; however, the HRHA retains the right to be shown how the requested accommodation enables the individual to access or use the HRHA's programs or services.

-If more then one accommodation is equally effective in providing access to the Harrisonburg Redevelopment and Housing Authority's programs and services, the Harrisonburg Redevelopment and Housing Authority retains the right to select the most efficient or economic choice.
+If more than one accommodation is equally effective in providing access to the HRHA's programs and services, the HRHA retains the right to select the most efficient or economical choice.

-The cost necessary to carry out approved requests, including requests for physical modifications, will be borne by the Harrisonburg Redevelopment and Housing Authority if there is no one else willing to pay for the modifications.
-If another party pays for the modification, the Harrisonburg Redevelopment and Housing Authority will seek to have the same entity pay for any restoration costs.
+The cost necessary to carry out approved requests, including requests for physical modifications, will be borne by the HRHA if there is no one else willing to pay for the modifications.
+If another party pays for the modification, the HRHA will seek to have the same entity pay for any restoration costs.

-If the tenant requests as a reasonable accommodation that they be permitted to make physical modifications at their own expense, the Harrisonburg Redevelopment and Housing Authority will generally approve such request if it does not violate codes or affect the structural integrity of the unit.
+If the tenant requests as a reasonable accommodation that they be permitted to make physical modifications at their own expense, the HRHA will generally approve the request if it does not violate codes or affect the structural integrity of the unit.

-Any request for an accommodation that would enable a tenant to materially violate essential lease terms will not be approved, i.e. allowing nonpayment of rent, destruction of property, disturbing the peaceful enjoyment of others, etc.
+Any request for an accommodation that would enable a tenant to materially violate essential lease terms will not be approved, i.e., allowing nonpayment of rent, destruction of property, disturbing the peaceful enjoyment of others, etc.